0xebfehat/ShadowPadAnalysisTools/code-scattering/README.md

 ## Step
-Note) The follwoing steps patch the bianry and I recommend to path the program (Apply pathtes to input file...) and recreate the idb file in each step.
-I saw the pathed bytes were not reflected when I pathecd consecutively in one idb file.
+Note) The follwoing steps patch the bianry and I recommend to patch the input file (Apply pathtes to input file...) and recreate the idb file in each step.
+I saw the patched bytes were not reflected when I patched consecutively in one idb file.
-This analsysi approach uses Emulaiton, Unicorn Engine [Unicorn Enginee](https://www.unicorn-engine.org/)
+This analysis approach uses Emulaiton, Unicorn Engine [Unicorn Enginee](https://www.unicorn-engine.org/)

 1. Deobfuscate Code Scattering  (01_deobScatter.py)
 Find the address of jump function which obfuscates control flow.
 It is 0x100025C2 in this case.
 Set the address in the 01_deobScatter.py.
 This scripts calculates the target address and changes jmp opcodes.